 B. ATPP Request

-When the VR Counselor and customer determine that an ATPP is necessary, the VR Counselor must contact the EAS assigned to their region to discuss the needs of the customer and create a service record.
+When the VR Counselor and customer determine that an ATPP is necessary, the VR Counselor must contact the EAS assigned to their VR Workforce Area to discuss the needs of the customer and create a service record.

 The EAS accepts the service record for the ATPP and meets with the customer to complete the plan and provides it to the VR Counselor.